connexcs/docs/docs/calling-card.md

 ### Delete a Card

-To delete an exiting card, select the desired row and click the trash bin icon.
+To delete an existing card, select the desired row and click the trash bin icon.

 ![alt text][cc-6]